psi4/psi4/doc/sphinxman/source/proc_py.rst

 It's often necessary to The function often needs to set options for the c-side modules it calls.
-In order that the state of the options set by the user remains when control is returned to the user, an :py:class:`~optproc.OptionsState` object is set up.
+In order that the state of the options set by the user remains when control is returned to the user, an :py:class:`~psi4.driver.p4util.OptionsState` object is set up.
 See :ref:`sec:handlingOptions_py` for details. *All* options set by the function need to be included here, and *only* options set by the function should be included.
 Most options should be associated with a particular